tachiyomiorg/website/src/help/guides/troubleshooting.md

 ## Solving Cloudflare issues

 Cloudflare is an anti-bot mechanism.
 Some sources intentionally have a higher Cloudflare protection level to block apps like Tachiyomi.
-You can try the following suggestions to help resolve Cloudflare challenges.
-If they don't work, migrate to other sources or wait until they lower their protection.
+You can try the following suggestions to help resolve Cloudflare challenges. **If none of these help, wait until they lower their protection or migrate to other sources.**

 ### Loading the website in WebView